Paper shredder: Forensic identification

 The individual shredder that was used to destroy a given document may sometimes be of forensic interest.
 Shredders display certain device-specific characteristics, "fingerprints", like the exact spacing of the blades, the degree and pattern of their wear.
-By closely examining the shredded material, the minute variations of size of the paper strips and the microscopic marks on their edges may be able to be linked to a specific machine. (c.f. the forensic identification of typewriters.)
+Through close examination of the minute variations in size of the paper strips and the microscopic marks on their edges, the shredded material may be linked to a specific machine. (cf. the forensic identification of typewriters.)

 Recycling of waste

 The resulting shredded paper can be recycled in a number of ways, including: